Ian-72/double-call-api/README.md

 Double-Call API is an API that is used to get a specific movie poster.
 API resources are obtained from OMDB third party services.

 Some of features include:
-- get url of movie poster
+- get poster url of movies
-- add movie title to favorite movie
+- add favorite movie title to favorite movies data
-- get url of favorite movie poster
+- get poster url of favorite movies

 This project uses :
 - express